My Sweeten Story: A Cozy Loft in a Converted School Building

 Thanks for sharing your Brooklyn loft remodel with us, Sue and Alex!

 KITCHEN RESOURCES: Paint in Simply White: Benjamin Moore.
 Kitchen cabinets and hardware: Ikea.
 Countertops and backsplash (white material from Krion; black material from Richlite; Elkay sink and AXOR faucet: Porcelanosa.
-Refrigerator: Samsung.
-Dishwasher and stove: Bosch.
+Refrigerator: Appliances Connection.
+Dishwasher and stove: Appliances Connection.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.